M00nDrag0n/Pizza/Pizza-2/README.md

 ##Known Bugs

-_As usual, I cannot get the JavaScript to work, which means the results will not display regardless of the lack of SYNTAX errors and seemingly everything being in the right spot._
+_As usual, I cannot get the JavaScript to work, which means the results will not display regardless of the lack of SYNTAX errors and seemingly everything being in the right spot.
+Also there is a submodule that was somehow added that I am unable to get rid of, which is probably why this link does not work._

 ## Support and contact details